 • non or late lodgements

-• compliance breaches without an auditor contravention report, and
+• compliance breaches without an auditor contravention report

 • unrectified auditor contravention reports.

-Of all these breaches, the Tax Office reiterates the failure to lodge an annual return is the most prevalent and an offence it takes a hard line on.
+Of all these breaches, the tax office reiterates the failure to lodge an annual return as the most prevalent and an offence it takes a hard line on.

 - report income tax